AntaresSimulatorTeam/antares-xpansion/docs/developer-guide/1-antares-solver.md

 |`[general]mode`| TODO|
 |`[other preferences]unit-commitment-mode`| TODO|

->Note :
+!!!
+Note
->The modifications of these parameters is not done by user but by the python orchestrator.
+    The modifications of these parameters is not done by user but by the python orchestrator.

 ## Output files